nathansmith/javascript-quiz/ANSWERS.md

 06. Why do these yield different results?

     ```js
-    '1' + 2 +  3 ; // Equals "123"
+    '1' + 2 +  3 ; // Equals '123'
-     3  + 2 + '1'; // Equals "51"
+     3  + 2 + '1'; // Equals '51'
      3  + 2 +  1 ; // Equals 6
     ```

     **Answer:**

     When the JavaScript interpreter sees a string value (contained within quotes), it immediately begins type coercing all the following values into strings.
-In the first line, `"1"` is a string, thus `2` becomes `"2"` and `3` becomes `"3"`.
+In the first line, `'1'` is a string, thus `2` becomes `'2'` and `3` becomes `'3'`.
 They are simply appended to one another, the same way this might work&hellip;

     ```js
-    'A' + 'B' + 'C'; // Equals "ABC"
+    'A' + 'B' + 'C'; // Equals 'ABC'
     ```

     On the second line, because `3` and `2` are real numbers, so those are first added together, yielding `5`.
-The next value `"1"` is actually a string, so `5` is converted to `"5"`, and it is string concatenated with `"1"`, yielding `"51"` as a string.
+The next value `'1'` is actually a string, so `5` is converted to `'5'`, and it is string concatenated with `'1'`, yielding `'51'` as a string.

     On the third line, all the values are real numbers, so they are added together as expected, yielding the number `6`.